Query-Efficient Black-Box Attack Against Sequence-Based Malware Classifiers: Experimental Evaluation

 We used Nevergrad's default arguments for all attacks.

-The attack performance (average of five runs) for the LSTM classifier with a fixed budget of 100 and 200 queries (with the exception of the gradient-based attack, which uses 2258.4 queries) is presented in Table \ref{tab:Attack-Comparison} for random perturbation attacks and in Table \ref{tab:Benign-Perturbation-Attack-1} for benign perturbation attacks.
-The last two lines of each table pertain to our eight previously described attacks (all combinations of: logarithmic backtracking or linear iteration, benign or random perturbation, score-based or decision-based), each for the two fixed budgets.
-Other classifiers and budgets, not shown due to space limits, resulted in similar relative trends: a higher budget results in increased attack effectiveness.
-Note that here we use a fixed number of queries and try to maximize the attack effectiveness for the specified number of queries, since this is the most common real-world scenario.
+The attack performance (average of five runs) for the LSTM classifier with a fixed budget of 100, 200, and 2500 queries (the attack of Rosenberg et al. requires many queries to accurately build the substitute model required to estimate the gradients per API window \citep{DBLP:conf/raid/RosenbergSRE18}) is presented in Table \ref{tab:Attack-Comparison} for random \emph{perturbation type} attacks and in Table \ref{tab:Benign-Perturbation-Attack-1} for benign \emph{perturbation type} attacks (Rosenberg et al. has the same performance in both tables because its perturbations are always determined by the maximum gradient).

+The first two lines of each table pertain to our attacks with different \emph{attacker knowledge}.
+When combining these lines with the \emph{iteration method} values in Tables \ref{tab:Attack-Comparison} and \ref{tab:Benign-Perturbation-Attack-1}, one gets our eight previously described attacks (all combinations of: \emph{iteration method}, \emph{attacker knowledge} and \emph{perturbation type}).
+The \emph{iteration method} values are Linear (for \emph{linear iteration}) and Log (for \emph{logarithmic backtracking}).
+Other classifiers and budgets (not shown due to space limits) resulted in similar relative trends: a higher budget results in increased attack effectiveness.
+Note that here we use a fixed number of queries and try to maximize the attack effectiveness for the specified number of queries, since the reverse approach requires higher computational effort and yields the same results.

+Our score-based attack variants (in Tables \ref{tab:Attack-Comparison} and \ref{tab:Benign-Perturbation-Attack-1}) provide a higher attack effectiveness for all classifiers (this is not discussed further due to space limits) because of the more efficient search algorithms used.
+The attack of Rosenberg et al. requires using 2255 queries per API call window to build the substitute model accurately enough to reach the performance mentioned in \citep{DBLP:conf/raid/RosenbergSRE18} (the rest of the queries, for a a total of 2500, are required to perform the attack itself).
+Trying to use fewer queries results in a substitute model with inaccurate decision boundary that affect the gradients, and thus the gradient based attack effectiveness.